Laulajatar/my-oblivion-mods/README.md

 Adds 7 new gems to the game, and gemdust for all 12 gems (7 + 5 vanilla) as well as pearl dust.
 The new gems are amethyst (purple), spinel (pink), aquamarine (light blue), onyx (black), peridot (light green), citrine (yellow) and tourmaline (cyan).
 The dust can be used for alchemy.
 Currently those gems are only found in the testinghall.
-Plans: Add the gems to leveled lists (while making them unleveled), and adding some way to grind them to dust (preferably without relying on COBL).
+Plans: Add the gems to leveled lists (while making them unleveled), add output of additional dust chance in initital popup, refine messages, get rid of debug output.

 ## Respawning Ayleid Stones